agladysh/luatexts/README.md

      (see JS API for an example).
 Again, I would greatly appreciate if you will share your implementation with the community, but it is not mandatory.

+4. Should I use "length in characters" or "length in codepoints" for String (UTF-8)?

+    Use length in codepoints (UTF-8 is complex).
+In JavaScript `String.length()` returns length in codepoints, so that is not a problem.

+    If unsure which is which (and using something more aware about bytes that JavaScript), just use String (regular).

 API
 ---